 The healthcare industry relies on using electronic data to streamline and improve medical services now more than ever.
 “Electronic health records (EHR)”, a specific method of healthcare data collection, is often used interchangeably with “electronic medical records (EMR)”.
-In fact, this is so common that most EHR solutions are often advertised as EMR as well, especially since both types of software provide many of the same services.
+In fact, this is so common that most EHR software is often advertised as EMR as well, especially since both types of software provide many of the same services.

 Yet there are some distinct differences between the two.
 If you are seeking a new medical software for your healthcare facility, you’ll need to understand how the two differ:

 Electronic medical records (EMR) is the original terminology for all electronic patient data.
 Over time, this meaning has slightly changed to mean relevant patient information collected during a specific medical encounter.
 An EMR essentially gives doctors the convenience of digital charts and cuts down on paperwork at medical facilities.

 The information collected by EMR tends to resemble a real-world patient chart listing:

 For example, a primary care physician may keep EMR for their own patients which can only be shared with other healthcare workers by request.
 If a patient is sick, the doctor can review the EMR to see what lab work has been ordered and what test results are available.
 They can then use this information to determine treatment options.

 The data gathered by an EMR software can be transferred between different healthcare providers’ offices at the request of the patient or doctor.

 Electronic health records (EHR) refer to continually collected patient information to streamline provider workflow and is often used by doctors, physicians, and healthcare providers to make informed decisions about a patient’s care.
 EHR software can be used by hospitals, laboratories, specialist offices, medical imaging facilities, pharmacies, clinics, and emergency facilities.